PhilipUit/coinmarketcap_scraper/README.md

 # coinmarketcap_scraper
-scrape coinmarketcap (cmc) for crypto prices using various methods to read & extract data TEST
+- scrape coinmarketcap (cmc) for crypto prices using various methods to read & extract data
+- transforming data for analysis
+TEST